Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Verification of the advection accuracy near the contact line

 \subsubsection{Simulation results}

 We discretized the domain using uniform meshes. \Cref{fig:convergence-with-L1-norm} shows the convergence of $E_1$ errors for the velocity field given by~\cref{eq:velocity-vortex}.
-As the mesh resolution increases, the order of convergence for $E_1$ errors also increases (see \cref{table:advection-error} for $E_1$ error values and order of convergence at different mesh resolutions).\\
+As the mesh refinement increases, the order of convergence for $E_1$ errors also increases.
+A critical mesh size beyond which a transition in the $E_1$ errors convergence is observed as presented in \cref{fig:convergence-with-L1-norm}.\\